 For all presented primitives, the texture coordinates are generated in the vertex shader of the first pass.
 Such procedure can be done because the developed graphics engine uses a primitive instantiation technique, which shapes the different geometries in the vertex program from a grid of vertices.
-For that, the vertex program needs to know information regarding the dimension, scale, position and orientation of the object and those data need to be informed by CPU before the drawing of each object.
-The scale and dimension data are essential to automatic generation of texture coordinates for the geometries with different shapes and sizes, and having labels with a varying character quantity.
+For that, the vertex program needs to know information regarding the dimension, scale, position and orientation of the object and those data need to be informed by the CPU before the drawing of each object.
+The scale and dimension data are essential to automatic generation of texture coordinates for the geometries with different shapes and sizes, and for having labels with a varying character quantity.

 Firstly, the technique was tested in simple geometries, such as quads – since it was easy to extend the idea to other objects.
-Texture coordinates can be defined in several ways, but it was concluded that it would be better to centralize the labels vertically on the objects so the visualization of the 3D models wouldn’t be polluted.
-Horizontally, it would be better to repeat the text as many times as necessary, so that the user is able to visualize the text or easily knows how to find it from any position that he/she is examining an object.
+Texture coordinates can be defined in several ways, but it was concluded that it would be better to centralize the labels vertically on the objects so that the visualization of the 3D models wouldn’t be polluted.
+Horizontally, it would be better to repeat the text as many times as necessary, so that the user is able to visualize the text or easily knows how to find it from any position from which he/she is examining an object.

-To centralize the text vertically only a determined area of the object should have coordinates varying from 0 to 1.
-Thus, the fragments whose texture coordinates are outside that interval are identified in the fragment shader of the first pass and associated to a label identifier equal to zero – what makes the second pass to calculate the final color of those fragments without the mapping of labels.
-The procedure to centralize the text calculates the ideal amount of times that a label must be repeated along the surface (considering the object’s size).
-Initially an ideal number of label repetitions must be defined based on a visual observation of a unit quad, and then, those parameters will provide a base for the automatic texture coordinate generation for quads of any size – for instance, if it was noticed that vertically it was ideal to repeat the text three times so the label wasn't stretched or squeezed, then in a quad of size five the text could be repeated fifteen times.
-However, text should be displayed only on the center of the object, therefore, the texture coordinates should have to be shifted from 0 to 15 to -7 to 8, totaling 15 repetitions, in such way that the area which goes from 0 to 1 stays exactly in the center of the object.
+To centralize the text vertically, only a determined area of the object should have coordinates varying from 0 to 1.
+Thus, the fragments whose texture coordinates are outside that interval are identified in the fragment shader of the first pass and associated to a label identifier equal to zero – which makes the function of the second pass to calculate the final color of those fragments without the mapping of labels.
+The procedure to centralize the text calculates the ideal number of times that a label must be repeated along the surface (considering the object’s size).
+Initially an ideal number of label repetitions must be defined based on a visual observation of a unit quad, and then, those parameters will provide a base for the automatic texture coordinate generation for quads of any size – for instance, if it was noticed that vertically it was ideal to repeat the text three times so that the label wasn't stretched or squeezed, then, in a quad of size five, the text could be repeated fifteen times.
+However, text should be displayed only at the center of the object; therefore, the texture coordinates should be shifted from 0 to 15 to -7 to 8, totaling 15 repetitions, in such a way that the area which goes from 0 to 1 stays exactly in the center of the object.

 To repeat the text horizontally it is also necessary to visually identify how many characters fit in a unit quad to obtain a good visual effect.
-For instance, if identified that a unitary quad fits 6 characters, then a quad of size 5 fits 30 characters.
+For instance, if it is identified that a unitary quad fits 6 characters, then a quad of size 5 fits 30 characters.
 If a label has, for example, the text “Quad 0” of 6 characters, then it is possible to repeat the text 5 times along the s axis.
-Therefore, knowing a base for unit quads it is possible to create simple equations for quads of any size.
+Therefore, knowing a base for unit quads, it is possible to create simple equations for quads of any size.